 When you create security groups in SharePoint, they’re shared by the entire site collection—the structure of sites or boxes that are linked together.

-SharePoint team sites are for collaboration.
-Ideally, each team should get their own site collection.
+Ideally, each team should get its own site collection, this makes document sharing and collaboration easy.
 This happens automatically when you create a new group in Microsoft 365 Groups, or a team in Microsoft Teams.

 This means you’ll likely have lots of different team sites dedicated to projects or work teams within your organization.
 Don’t panic–this is a good thing.
 The more specific the purpose of each site collection, the easier it is to apply the appropriate governance policies.